nicoduj/homebridge-harmony/README.md

   - Use a different name for each entry if you have multiple hubs.
 - `hubIP` is the static IP address of the hub (required).
 A static IP address is required.
 - `showTurnOffActivity` configures whether to publish a "switch" accessory to turn off every activity (defaults to false).
-  - The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
+  - if you set to true, The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.
+  - if you set to "inverted", The "switch" will be "off" if and only if there is no current activity, and toggling it while "off" does nothing.
+  - if you set to "stateless", it will always be off, but can be triggered to switch off current activity.
 - `skipedIfSameStateActivities` array of Activities name to trigger only if their state is different from the action sent.
 Can be usefull if your devices in the activity have the same on / off command and you want to automate them outside off the home app
 - `addAllActivitiesToSkipedIfSameStateActivitiesList` option to add all activities automatically to skipedIfSameStateActivities behavior. (defaults : false)
 - `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
 Defaults to true.